| Home | New Testament Studies | Thessalonians Table of Contents | Previous Section | Next Section |

 1:2 "We" This refers to Paul, Silas and Timothy (the believing Jewish mission team).
 Paul used this PLURAL PRONOUN more often in 1 Thessalonians than in any other letter.
 It is uncertain how this affected the process of writing the book.
 Paul often used scribes.
 Exactly how much freedom in composition these scribes had is unknown.

-▣ "making mention of you" This is a PRESENT MIDDLE PARTICIPLE indicating a purposeful decision by Paul to continue to pray.
+▣ "making mention of you" This is a PRESENT MIDDLE PARTICIPLE indicating a purposeful decision by Paul to continue to pray for the churches he started.
 The syntactical structure of Paul's prayer can be seen in the three DEPENDENT CLAUSES:

 SPECIAL TOPIC: INTERCESSORY PRAYER